Reaching high for the best for your child

 Values Education

 Each month, we focus on a different value as part of our Values Education.
-A Values-based approach encourages reflective and aspirational attributes and attitudes.
+A values-based approach encourages reflective and aspirational attributes and attitudes.
 These can be nurtured to help us discover the very best of ourselves, which enables us to be good citizens and prepare us for the life of work.
-The Values are mapped out in our policy (below) but are also adapted to respond to local, national and global current issues.
+The values are mapped out in our policy (below) but are also adapted to respond to local, national and global current issues.

 Every aspect of our curriculum is also underpinned by the five British values of: